- Vol 1: General - Topics Chapters Overview

 This topic covers the regulatory framework and recommended procedures for performing an air quality analysis for both Caltrans and local agency transportation projects.
 Preparation of the air quality section of the environmental document and supporting technical report are discussed in detail.
 There is also discussion of air quality requirements throughout the project delivery process, from transportation conformity determinations at the regional planning stage to project requirements during construction.

-The primary laws related to air quality issues are the Federal and California Clean Air Acts, Federal Planning regulations and enabling legislation, US EPA conformity regulations, and local and air district ordinances and regulations related to specific activities.
+The primary laws related to air quality issues are the federal and California Clean Air Acts, federal Planning regulations and enabling legislation, U.S. EPA conformity regulations, and local and air district ordinances and regulations related to specific activities.
 Air quality is a required subject for the environmental analysis pursuant to the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).

 - Transportation Conformity Regulations

-- 40 CFR 51- Requirements for Preparation, Adoption, and Submittal of Implementation Plans; (Subpart W, starting at section 51.850, deals with Conformity and Conformity SIP requirements) .
+- 40 CFR 51- Requirements for Preparation, Adoption, and Submittal of Implementation Plans; (Subpart W - PDF, (101 KB) starting at Section 51.850, deals with Conformity and Conformity SIP requirements).
 Scroll down to Section 850.

 - 40 CFR 81.305 (California Area Designations for National Ambient Air Quality Standards)